The Amabere Ga Nyina Mwiru Caves near Fort Portal

 This means hiking up a hill and making our way around the 3 crater lakes including Lake Saka.
 You can have a picnic lunch on top of the hill with views of the crater lakes and the surrounding countryside.

 Our crater lake hike will also take you through villages and hamlets found in the area which adds some cultural interaction that you can have.

 We can add this hike to any safari to any safari with us that takes in Kibale Forest.

 Please Note: The Amabere Caves have gotten negative reviews on Lonely Planet and TripAdvisor.
+The complaint being that the activity was overpriced.
 This is a historic site and a place of legends with Ugandans.
 You will enjoy it a lot more if you listen to the story of the guide.